 4A Centre for Contemporary Asian Art

 4A Centre for Contemporary Asian Art (4A) fosters excellence and innovation in contemporary culture through the commissioning, presentation, documentation and research of contemporary art.
 4A’s program is presented throughout Australia and Asia, ensuring that contemporary art plays a central role in understanding and developing the dynamic relationship between Australia and the wider Asian region.
-In 2018, 4A will be a venue partner of the Biennale of Sydney for the first time.
+In 2018, 4A will be a venue partner of the Biennale of Sydney for the second time.

 Additional major events will be announced in December.

 Don’t miss out!
 Subscribe to our eNews to hear as soon as the full program of events is announced and bookings are live.

 Mami Kataoka: An Open Interview with Judy Annear, Penelope Seidler AM and Tony Bond

 Time: 6-7.30 pm

 Director’s Cut: Mami Kataoka in Conversation with Michael Brand, Alexie Glass-Kantor, Elizabeth Ann Macgregor OBE and Lisa Havilah

 The 21st Biennale of Sydney title borrows the quantum mechanical term ‘superposition’ to link the notions of equilibrium and engagement.
 In quantum theory, ‘superposition’ refers to the ability of electrons to occupy multiple states at once, to simultaneously take opposing paths and end up in different places.
 It is only with the application of measurement that matter is reduced to a single definition.

 SUPERPOSITION: Equilibrium and Engagement will examine the state of ‘superposition’ by examining how it might operate in the world today.
 We are surrounded by conflicting ideas across all levels of humanity: different cultures; readings of nature and the universe; political ideologies and systems of government; interpretations of human history, the history of art and definitions of contemporary art.